apples723/Terraform-Intro/README.md

   provider = aws.second
 }
 ````
 - It also contains the configuration of the state file.
-The state file extremly important.
+The state file is extremly important.
 It explains to Terraform what our infrastructure looks like and compares the current configuration versus what's changed in the terraform config files when running `terraform plan` and `terraform apply`
 - State files can be stored localy or in a backend system.
 When working collaboratively with others on production or dev infrastructure **never** store your state file locally or in git.
 - I recommend utilizing a dedicated S3 bucket for all tf state files.
 You can use the S3 backend by changing the backend like this: